Stumpf74/Lichtwecker/README.md

-# IGBT_Switch
+# Ligth alarm clock
-It's a IGBT switch with an ESP to realize a phase control for 230VAC
+This is an Light alarm clock based on a ESP32 with WS2813B Led's.